Great Cooks use what’s in season for delicious results!

 Refrigerate the cake until jello sets

-When cake is cool, gently swirl the whipped topping over the cake all the way to the edges.
+When the cake is cool, gently swirl the whipped topping over the cake all the way to the edges.
 Lick the spatula.
 (It’s required.)

 The squiggly design on top is one part Simple Simon, one part Fancy Nancy.
 I’ve had the best results dribbling the topping from a small measuring cup with a pour spout.
 Make four or five lines of dribble lengthwise on the cake and it does not need to be perfect!
 Skips won’t matter.